PayPal Donations for continued research

 In other areas deer hunting wiped out the species and a solution was found to this: import deer from Europe.
 Of course, those deer were hunted until their numbers dropped then more were brought in.

 The three types of Old British fox were written about in the 'sporting' journals and books.
 Everyone stated that these foxes were becoming extinct.
 They kept hunting until by the 1860s the Old foxes were gone and replaced by foxes brought in from Europe, possibly starting in the 1700s.
-There have been several massive falls in fox populations since the 1900s and we are currently looking at another that may well lead to extinct in the 2030s.
+There have been several massive falls in fox populations since the 1900s and we are currently looking at another that may well lead to extinction in the 2030s.

 Wild cats were also 'sport' and by the 1860s -a period in British natural history worth noting- the true Scottish wild cat was extinct.
 Naturalists who had also hunted these animals noted how museums they visited had taxidermy 'wild cats' that were not.
 The type currently used as the "poster animal" for the species only started appearing in the late 19th/early 20th centuries and there are photographs proving the point.
 We know that menageries and zoos wanted wild cats and the many animal importers were willing to supply.
 There may have been some escapees but their distribution and the hybrids they produced are a puzzle until recently when my research discovered that owners of hunting territories were restocking those areas with wild cats so that those with licences had something large to kill.